What is SHIP?

 SHIP links undergraduate student interns with health departments, community health centers, and other health-related organizations to address a variety of public health issues.
 Projects vary widely to suit interns’ interests and abilities, as well as local program needs.
 On-site mentors provide technical support and assistance, helping interns to gain an understanding and appreciation of the broad range of public health initiatives.
 Projects are proposed by the host site and must address local health priorities, preferably where the intern’s work may have an immediate and direct impact on the local community.

-Internships for the summer of 2019 will begin May 20 and continue through June 28.
+Internships for the summer of 2020 will begin in May and continue through June.